-On behalf of the Medical School the faculty involved, in alphabetical order, are: Dr Chloe Antoniou, Professor Photos Hajigeorgiou, Dr Alexandros Heraclides, Dr Ourania Kolokotroni, and Dr Nicoletta Nicolaou.
+The UNIC team is led by the Dean of the Medical School Professor Andreas Charalambous, who initiated the idea for the project.
+Other Medical School faculty involved in the project in alphabetical order, are: Dr Chloe Antoniou, Professor Photos Hajigeorgiou, Dr Alexandros Heraclides, Dr Ourania Kolokotroni, and Dr Nicoletta Nicolaou.

 Snow-IoT aims to research the applicability of Internet of Things enabled continuous environmental monitoring for better health care and better design of urban environments.
 The project plans to investigate methods of providing the general public with continuous awareness of the environmental dangers, regarding health and sustainable living, related to their environment.
 Snow-IoT will utilise data from IoT sensors, as well as aggregated statistics from healthcare providers, in order to better plan IoT sensor installation, and to provide analytics and insights into the environmental conditions and research causality models that can be derived by the data correlations observed.